 Have you ever wanted a flexible, zero-bloat engine to build, test, and iterate on trading strategies — without digging through mountains of boilerplate code?

-— a modular, blazing-fast core for backtesting trading logic in JavaScript/TypeScript.
+Let me introduce you to trading-cycle — a modular, blazing-fast core for backtesting trading logic in JavaScript/TypeScript.

 Designed to be lightweight, extensible, and unapologetically developer-friendly.